Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Data and analysis

 Deep {\it JWST}/NIRCam imaging observations allow us to constrain the underlying continuum that is essential to derive the Ly$\alpha$ EW.
 In addition, the H$\alpha$ emission lines measured from NIRCam grism spectra provide constraints to the intrinsic Ly$\alpha$ luminosity and systemic redshift, enabling us to quantify the Ly$\alpha$ escape fraction and Ly$\alpha$ velocity offset.
 These properties allow us to investigate the neutral hydrogen and dust distribution of galaxies as well as the ionization state of the surrounding IGM.
 In the following we derive the Ly$\alpha$ EWs, Ly$\alpha$ escape fractions, and Ly$\alpha$ velocity offsets for the $79$ galaxies with Ly$\alpha$ and H$\alpha$ detections at $4.9<z<6.5$ in our sample.

-We compute the Ly$\alpha$ emission line EWs using the Ly$\alpha$ fluxes measured in Section~\ref{sec:lya_flux} and the underlying continuum flux densities.
+We compute the Ly$\alpha$ emission line EWs using the aperture corrected Ly$\alpha$ fluxes derived in Section~\ref{sec:lya_flux} and the underlying continuum flux densities.
 For the $61$ galaxies with JADES NIRCam observations (Section~\ref{sec:sed}), we estimate the continuum from NIRCam photometry.
 For the other $18$ galaxies we utilize the {\it HST} broadband photometry obtained from the {\it Hubble} Legacy Field (HLF; \citealt{Whitaker2019}) archive, which includes all the {\it HST} imaging data in the two GOODS fields \citep[e.g.,][]{Ellis2013,Illingworth2013}.
+We visually inspect the Ly$\alpha$ images of these $18$ Ly$\alpha$ emitters with {\it HST} images, and we find {\it HST} counterparts for all of them.
 Then we fit the photometry from filters covering rest-frame $1250-2600$~\AA\ with a power law $f_{\lambda}\propto\lambda^{\beta}$.
 From the best-fit $f_{\lambda}(\lambda)$ relation we derive the average continuum flux density at rest-frame $1225-1250$~\AA\ \citep{Kornei2010,Stark2010}.
 The derived Ly$\alpha$ EWs of the $60$ MUSE Ly$\alpha$ emitters with H$\alpha$ detections at $4.9<z<6.5$ are from $12$~\AA\ to $534$~\AA\ (rest-frame), with a median value of $111$~\AA.
 The absolute UV magnitudes of our MUSE sources at rest-frame $1500$~\AA\ (M$_{\rm UV}$) range from $-21.3$ to $-17.2$, with a median M$_{\rm UV}=-18.7$.
 For the $19$ DEIMOS sources, we compute the Ly$\alpha$ EWs from $11$~\AA\ to $212$~\AA\ with a median EW $=76$~\AA\ after converting the Ly$\alpha$ fluxes measured with DEIMOS slits to the MUSE aperture.
 The absolute UV magnitudes of these $19$ systems are from $-21.0$ to $-18.4$ with a median M$_{\rm UV}=-19.6$.
 Comparing to our MUSE sources, our DEIMOS sample extends to lower Ly$\alpha$ EW and brighter M$_{\rm UV}$.
+The uncertainties of Ly$\alpha$ EWs are estimated by adding the uncertainties of Ly$\alpha$ fluxes (Section~\ref{sec:lya_flux}) and the errors of continua in quadrature.
 We summarize the Ly$\alpha$ EWs in Table~\ref{tab:lya_properties}.
 In Fig.~\ref{fig:lyaew_muv_all}, we show the M$_{\rm UV}$ and Ly$\alpha$ EW for the $79$ galaxies with Ly$\alpha$ and H$\alpha$ detections (open red circles).